Brain-Battle/Brain-Battle-Documentation/markdowns/eeg-recording.md

-# Recording EEG Data with Muselsl
+# Using Muselsl to recording EEG Data

 ## Contents
 - **Intro**